sammcj/smcleod/content/llm-faq.md

 Ollama provides a server and client for interfacing and packaging models, such as:

-- hot loading models (e.g. when you request a model from your client Ollama will load it on demand).
+- Hot loading models (e.g. when you request a model from your client Ollama will load it on demand).
 - Automatic model parallelisation.
 - Automatic model concurrency.
 - Automatic memory calculations for layer and gpu/cpu placement.